paithiov909/RcppKagome/README.md

 remotes::install_github("paithiov909/RcppKagome")
 ```

-Note that the installation RcppKagome from source package requires ikawaha/kagome (v2 or higher).
+Note that the installation RcppKagome from source package requires
+ikawaha/kagome (v2 or later).

 ## Usage